 Deposits other than cash equivalents are set at fair value as reported to the Company by the relevant financial institutions at the end of the year.
 There are no material estimations or judgments made due to the nature of the asset.
-The valuation of the deposit account does not rely on market prices, as these are cash equivalent and the value stands at £20.9m.
+The valuation of the deposit account does not rely on market prices, as these are cash equivalent and the value stands at £29.7m at 30 June 2022.

-D.1.1.4 Property
+D.1.1.4 Property, plant and equipment

 The Company continues to own the land and office building purchased in late 2018 in Stockport.
 VCSL is the principal tenant of the building with the remainder of the tenants being third parties.
-An impairment test was performed in June 2021 with an independent valuation of the property obtained, resulting in no impairment provision being required.
-The value of this property at 30 June 2021 is £9.3m.
+An impairment test was performed in June 2022 with an independent valuation of the property obtained, resulting in no impairment provision being required.
+The value of this property at 30 June 2022 is £9.0m.
 Under IFRS, the land and buildings are valued at depreciated cost.
 Under SII the property has been recognised at fair value, in line with the independent valuation.